subsquid-labs/eliza/packages/plugin-sqd/README.md

 ### Environment Variables

+#### Mandatory Variables

+-   `SQD_PORTAL_URL`: The URL of the Subsquid Portal service (check available endpoints at https://portal.sqd.dev/datasets)
+-   `SQD_RPC_URL`: The URL of the RPC endpoint matching the chain you want to query.
+Mostly used for fetching token metadata.

 #### ERC20 Provider Variables

+> Note: If none of these variables are set, the provider execution will be skipped.

 -   `SQD_ERC20_START_BLOCK`: Starting block number for transfer queries
 -   `SQD_ERC20_END_BLOCK`: Ending block number for transfer queries